Soil Care and Improvements

 The organic matter works its way into the clay soil separating it into small globules, which increases the overall porosity of the mix.
 Porosity (air spaces) permits air to get to the roots of the plants and allows excess water to drain.
 The soil becomes more sponge-like.
 Each year another inch of organic matter is added to the soil to replace that which is lost through bacterial action.

-When all the plants have been installed, the whole area is mulched with 2 to 4 inches of organic matter which will gradually in corporate itself into the soil.
-The mulch can be Forest Blend, Gold Rush, Bumper Crop, one of the products listed above, medium sized (1” – 1 1/2”) fir bark or even dry leaves or pine needles.
+When all the plants have been installed, the whole area is mulched with two to four inches of organic matter which will gradually incorporate itself into the soil.
+The mulch can be Master Nursery® Black Forest Blend, Master Nursery® Gold Rush, and Master Nursery® Bumper Crop, one of the products listed above, medium sized (one to one and one-half inches) fir bark or even dry leaves or pine needles.

 Never add sand to clay soil as an amendment because the sand is heavier than the clay and will sink below the clay level and form two separate layers.
 Some of the sand will also bind to the clay forming a brick-like mass.